lukaskalvenas/CherryServers-Terraform-OpenFaaS-example/README.md

 ./terraform plan
 ./terraform apply
 ```
-In case you need detailed deploy/destroy output, execute the "export TF_LOG=trace" command.
+In case you need detailed deploy/destroy output, execute the "export TF_LOG=trace" command on the working terminal session.

 The full process may take up to 20 minutes to complete.